media-toolbox/avbroadcast/README.rst

 License
 =======
-This software is copyright © 2018 The avbroadcast authors.
+This software is copyright (c) 2018-2019 The avbroadcast authors.
 All rights reserved.

 It is and will always be **free and open source software**.